 Combined education, health, and economic indicators place children in our region in the highest overall risk category.

-(U.S. Census Bureau and Early Childhood Risk and Reach Report, 2016, Tulane University and the Louisiana Department of Health)
+Early Childhood Risk and Reach Report (2016) from Tulane University and the Louisiana Department of Health